About arc42

 Usage

-They can integrate without reverse engineering.
+They can integrate without reverse engineering the system.

 QS-14 (Observability)